Richardinho/open-ssl-guide/README.md

 * *mandatory* : yes
 * *command line option* : -policy

-Defines the policy of the CA. That is, which fields in the CSR are acceptable
+Defines the policy of the CA. That is, which DN fields provided in the CSR are acceptable.

 #### Syntax
+The value of the policy property points to another section in the config file.
+This section contains distinguished name fields which may or may not be present in the CSR for the certificate to be created.
 ```
-  policy: <policy>
+  policy: <policy-section>

+  [<policy-section>]

+  <dn-field> : match | supplied | optional

 ```

+The values of this property have the folowing meanings:
+* **match** : must be present and have same value
+* **supplied** : must be present
+* **optional** :  may be present

+If a field is not specified, it is silently deleted unless `-preserveDN` is set.

 #### Examples
 ```
   policy = policy_any

+  # later in file

+  [ policy_any ]
+     countryName            = supplied
+     stateOrProvinceName    = optional
+     organizationName       = optional
+     organizationalUnitName = optional
+     commonName             = supplied
+     emailAddress           = optional
 ```